-When using -d outdir, each ping produces a thumbnail spectrogram, a short .vt file containing the audio data, a data files containing the analytic signal of the ping, and a text file which reports the timestamp and detection levels.
+When using -d outdir, each ping produces a thumbnail spectrogram, a short .vt file containing the audio data, and a text file which reports the timestamp and detection levels.
 Without -d outdir, events are reported to standard output, for example vtping is responsive to short soft underdense pings and head echos exhibiting significant Doppler shift.
-It will ignore long echos from overdense trails and it will ignore the distant carrier signal if present, and will ignore aircraft reflections.
+It will ignore long echos from overdense trails and it will ignore the distant carrier signal if present.

+'''

-PING 2014-02-12 15:22:43.268 5.571 1.309
+PING 2014-02-12_15:22:43.268 5.571 1.309

+'''

-The numbers following the timestamp are the detection and rejection levels respectively, which are comparable with the -D and -R threshold values.
+The numbers following the timestamp are the detection and rejection levels respectively, which are comparible with the -D and -R threshold values.
 The timestamp may be switched between string and numeric formats using -oti and -ote options.